You know what they say: Christmas is a time for giving!

 And remember that just because you decide to buy for less people this year, doesn’t mean that you can never do gifts with your extended family again.

-And remember that you can draw names if you want to still participate in the extended family giving without having so much financial burden!
+And remember that you can always draw names if you still want to participate in the extended family giving without having so much financial burden!

 You may also enjoy…